antiX-Linux/mx-packageinstaller-pkglist/README.md

-# mx-packageinstaller-pkglist
+# packageinstaller-pkglist

-Package needed by mx-packageinstaller-pkglist
+Package needed by packageinstaller